How to Lose Weight Working From Home?

 Practice butt clenches while you are sitting.
 Squeeze your glute muscles as hard as you can and hold for 10 seconds.
 Rest for 30 seconds and then repeat as many times as you feel like during the day.

 Keep a set of light weights by your desk.
 If you have a phone call that doesn’t require you to be typing at your computer, you can use these weights to your advantage and get in a few reps while still being on the clock.
 Every little bit you can do to support your muscle strengthening counts.
 You can also try using resistance bands, a jump rope, or even invest in an exercise bike for under your desk.

 Place your office equipment out of reach.
-If you have everything you need close by to your chair this doesn’t give you any motivation to get up and reach around.
-By moving things like your stapler, printer, and hole puncher a few feet away you are giving yourself an incentive to take a few extra steps throughout your day.
+If you have everything you need close by to your chair, this doesn’t give you any motivation to get up and reach around.
+By moving things like your stapler, printer, and hole puncher a few feet away, you are giving yourself the incentive to take a few extra steps throughout your day.